Measurements conspire nonlocally to restructure critical quantum states: Overview

 \subsection{Results}

 In this work we show that there are transitions, occurring as a function of $K$, in the effects that measurements have on the ground states of TLLs.
 To illustrate the idea in Sec.~\ref{sec:qnd} we consider weak measurements of the local density, using ancillary qubits, at locations commensurate with the mean interparticle separation.
-For a measurement outcome in which no particles are detected with certainty, which we refer to as `no click', we weakly imprint a CDW on the many-body state.
-At the level of the field theory, this outcome corresponds to a perturbation of the form $\delta S \propto \int dx \cos [2 \phi(x,0)]$ added to the action Eq.~\eqref{eq:SLL}.
-We note the equivalence to the action describing a local impurity in a TLL \cite{kane1992transport} with the time and space coordinates interchanged [see Fig.~\ref{fig:KF}].
+For a set of measurement outcomes where no particles are detected with certainty, which we refer to as `no clicks', we weakly imprint a CDW on the many-body state.
+At the level of the field theory, this corresponds to a perturbation of the form $\delta S \propto \int dx \cos [2 \phi(x,0)]$ added to the action Eq.~\eqref{eq:SLL}.
+This action is equivalent, following an exchange of time and space coordinates, to the one used to describe a local defect in a TLL in the KF problem \cite{kane1992transport} [see Fig.~\ref{fig:KF}].

-Just as in the static impurity problem, we can examine the scaling of the no-click perturbation under RG with the same result.
-The perturbation is relevant for $K<1$ and irrelevant for $K>1$, which implies a phase transition in the structure of the measured state $\ket{\psi_{\text{n.c.}}}$ at the critical value of the Luttinger parameter $K_c=1$.
+Just as in the static defect problem, we can examine the scaling of the no-click perturbation under RG with the same result.
+The perturbation is relevant for $K<1$ and irrelevant for $K>1$, which implies a transition in the structure of the measured state $\ket{\psi_{\text{n.c.}}}$ at the critical value of the Luttinger parameter $K=1$.
 The transition involves a change in the exponents governing power-law decays of correlation functions.
-For $K>1$, the asymptotic decay of phase correlations conditioned on observing no clicks is unchanged relative to the ground state, i.e. $\braket{e^{i[\hat \theta(x) - \hat \theta(0)]}}_{\text{n.c.}} \sim x^{-1/(2K)}$.
+For $K>1$, the asymptotic decay of phase correlations conditioned on observing no clicks is unchanged relative to the ground state, i.e. $\braket{e^{i[\hat \theta(x) - \hat \theta(0)]}}_{\text{n.c.}} \sim x^{-1/(2K)}$, where $\braket{\ldots}_{\text{n.c.}}$ denotes an expectation value with respect to $\ket{\psi_{\text{n.c.}}}$.
 On the other hand, for $K<1$ the asymptotic phase correlations change to $\braket{e^{i[\hat \theta(x) - \hat \theta(0)]}}_{\text{n.c.}} \sim x^{-1/K}$.
 Thus, we find that in the first case ($K>1$) anything short of a projective measurement fails to alter the asymptotic behavior of correlation functions, in the second ($K<1$) an arbitrarily weak measurement causes a strong suppression of phase correlations at long distances.